icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [samharju/synthweave.nvim](https://github.com/samharju/synthweave.nvim) - Synthwave '84 colorscheme port.
 - [loganswartz/sunburn.nvim](https://github.com/loganswartz/sunburn.nvim) - A colorscheme sitting somewhere between pastels and solarized, emphasizing readability and hue uniformity above all else.
 - [ptdewey/darkearth-nvim](https://github.com/ptdewey/darkearth-nvim) - A dark and earthy colorscheme supporting Tree-sitter and LSP.
-- [uloco/bluloco.nvim](https://github.com/uloco/bluloco.nvim) - A dark and earthy colorscheme supporting Tree-sitter and LSP.
+- [uloco/bluloco.nvim](https://github.com/uloco/bluloco.nvim) - A fancy and sophisticated colorscheme for night and day coding.
+Supports LSP, Tree-sitter and all the plugins you love.
 - [slugbyte/lackluster.nvim](https://github.com/slugbyte/lackluster.nvim) - A delightful mostly grayscale colorscheme that is soft on the eyes, and supports heaps of plugins.

 ### Lua Colorscheme